 The Group Board and sub-committees set the annual rolling 3 year strategy, from which the risk appetite and risk profile are determined.
 The risk appetites correspond to the level of exposure the Group and its subsidiary undertakings are willing to accept within each risk category.
-These risk appetites are expressed through detailed risk tolerances at both a group and subsidiary undertaking level.
+These risk appetites are expressed through detailed risk tolerances at both a group and LUK level.
 Risk tolerances represent the maximum amount of capital, generally on a modelled basis, that the Group and its subsidiary undertakings are prepared to expose to certain risks.

-All risk appetites and tolerances are subject to at least an annual review and consideration by the respective Boards of Directors.
-The LHL and subsidiary undertakings' Boards of Directors review actual risk levels versus tolerances, emerging risks and any risk learning events at least quarterly.
-In addition, on at least a monthly basis, management reviews the outputs from BLAST in order to assess modelled potential losses against risk tolerances and ensure that risk levels are managed in accordance with them.
+All risk appetites and tolerances are subject to at least an annual review and consideration by the LUK Board of Directors.
+The LUK Board of Directors reviews actual risk levels versus tolerances, emerging risks and any risk learning events at least quarterly.
+In addition, on a monthly basis for PMLs and a quarterly basis for RDSs, management reviews modelled potential losses against risk tolerances and ensure that risk levels are managed in accordance with them.